Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

     Version: 1.16 - 1.17.1
     Currently Active

 -   [Akarin](https://github.com/Akarin-project/Akarin) - A Spigot plugin compatible project aiming at becoming fairly multicore compatible.
 This is a fork of Tuinity aiming to simplify the logic and implement multi-threaded computing and make servers more safe and stable.
+Used to be called Torch/TorchPowered
     Version: 1.12.2 - 1.17.1
     Currently Inactive